rgoncalvss/Rgoncalvss/README.md

 - 👋 Hi, I’m @Rgoncalvss
 - 👜 I’m currently working with C and Zigbee for IoT solutions.
-- 📖 I’m currently learning to program in Java and SQL.
+- 📖 I’m currently learning to program in Python.
 - 💞️ I look to collaborate with any project that enhances or teaches new knowledge.
 - 📫 How to reach me: carolinor7@gmail.com